ethereum/eth2.0-pm/eth2.0-implementers-calls/call_019.md

 # 3. Research Updates
 **Danny**: Whats going on in Phase2 front?

 **Vitalik**: The main update from on my side is [SSZ](https://github.com/ethereum/eth2.0-specs/issues/1160) stuff.
-Finally managed to get the SSZ partials finally  implemented in Python.
+Finally managed to get the SSZ partials implemented in Python.
 Realization I got from that is it's just way more complex at present that its used to be.
-The bulk of the complexity comes from the fact that Merkle proofs legs in the dynamically size of objects like a list instead of a fixed length.
-If you remove that property, and come up with a Subway, so that there is an exact and stable one to one correspondence between paths.
+The bulk of the complexity comes from Merkle proof paths in the dynamically size of objects like a list instead of a fixed length.
+If you remove that property so that there is an exact and stable one to one correspondence between paths.
 If some particular object would always have the exact same sequence of moving Merkle tree to get to it that would probably remove the bulk of the complexities from the SSZ partial implementation.
 I had some discussion with other people and the proposal that we seem to be converging on is basically requiring list to have a max length so that you can always have them in the same position.
 It can be thought identical to Vyper like in Vyper you can have a fixed length list that has end value or you could have a dynamic link list.
-But with dynamical length list you have to specify what the maximum length is.
+But with dynamic length list you have to specify what the maximum length is.
 The idea would be the serialization would not change at all except maybe at some point later in the future we might want to add another SSZ serialization Vyper list.
 For SSZ hashing length of a Merkle Branch would be length of a fixed value.
 Example: If  your list has a maximum length of 20.
 Then it get rounded up to 32.
 The length of Merkle branch would always be 5.
 Regardless of what we put the actual length of the list.
 It doesn't change depending the current / dynamic size of the list.

 **Danny**: This is simplification on tree hashing side and not a major change on serialization.